TechPaula/PC6502/README.md

 It looks like my Apple II slots might be bacwards, I need to do more checking to confirm one way or the other.
 The Compact Flash Storage board is also working, at least as far as raw byte reads and reads are concerned.

+2025-10-23 - OPL3 Now working!
+I've made a change to the PCB and Schematics to fix the problem.
+The CPU Board has also had a change this allows Clock stretching to be added.
+Currently only the SLOW1 input is working, but I will add the other later.
+CPLD code for the compact flash board, updated VIA CPLD code and updated CPU CPLD code are now in.

 ## CPU Board
 Actual PCB: